inducer/relate/README.rst

 Installation
 ------------

-Courseflow currently works with Python 2.7 (because `dulwich
+CourseFlow currently works with Python 2.7.
+(This is because `dulwich
 <https://www.samba.org/~jelmer/dulwich/>`_, a dependency, does not yet support
-Python 3.
+Python 3.)

 (Optional) Make a virtualenv to install to::